 In addition to its ability to fit into your commute no matter what it looks like, the Pure Advance Flex also arrives with a steering stabilisation and dual-braking system.
 Rolling smoothly on puncture-resistant and tubeless air-filled tyres, this electric scooter has also earned itself an IP65 waterproof rating for the unlucky day you get caught in the rain.

-Lightweight, convenient and powerful enough to get you to your destination, there’s a lot to love about the Pure Advance Flex, even if the price is a little steep for your very first electric scooter.
+Lightweight, convenient and powerful enough to get you to your destination, there’s much to love about the Pure Advance Flex, even if the price is a little steep for your first electric scooter.

-Many scooter riders consider the Apollo Ghost Hydraulic Brakes to be the single best of all the electric scooters Australia has access to.
+Many scooter riders consider the Apollo Pro to be one of the single best electric scooters in the game right now.
 It’s often considered the best electric scooter because of the supreme sense of balance between price, performance, and design — it’s not too expensive, but you get far more than what you pay for, all in a package that looks like the real deal.

-Compared to the equally valuable Apollo Explore, the Apollo Ghost is the Canadian company’s most affordable dual-motor scooter.
-With a max speed of 60 km/h and an even more exciting range of 63 kilometres — the most generous at this price point that you’ll find in Australia — the Apollo Ghost is an absolute beast if you’re looking for power alongside other motor vehicles without the excess.
+Compared to the equally valuable Apollo Explore, the Apollo Pro is the Canadian company’s most luxurious dual-motor scooter.
+With a max speed of 70 km/h and an even more exciting range of up to 100 kilometres, the Apollo Pro is an absolute beast if you’re looking for power alongside other motor vehicles without the excess.

-The scooter can climb inclines of up to 25 degrees and sports an adjustable dual spring suspension which helps to ride feel incredibly smooth and seamless.
+The scooter can climb inclines of up to 30 degrees and sports adjustable DNM front hydraulic suspension and a rear rubber absorber block, which helps to ride feel incredibly smooth and seamless.
 For that price, you also get front and rear hydraulic disc breaks with an electric re-gen function, three different riding modes (including eco mode) which are easy to switch between, and a reasonable battery life (with good maximum range) that can charge to full in just six hours.

 Unagi The Model One